 The most popular routes from Toronto Pearson are to Montreal, New York City, Ottawa, Calgary, Vancouver, Chicago, Newark and Edmonton.

-Aircraft of International Airlines, are almost always wide body serving long haul destinations.
+Aircraft operated by European or Asian companies are almost always wide body serving long haul destinations.
 Some of the most popular international airlines at Toronto Pearson include British Airways, Lufthansa, Aer Lingus, KLM, Air France, Interjet and Cathay Pacific.

-Currently, Emirates is the only airline that flies the Airbus A380 to Toronto.
+Emirates was the only airline that flew the Airbus A380 to Toronto.
+In 2019, Emirates announced its A380 retirement plan and replaced it with a Boeing 777.

 Toronto Pearson Runway Configuration